Kansas City Chiefs: American Football League championships

-American Football Conference Championships
+AFC championships

 Logos and uniforms

 When the Texans began playing in 1960, the team's logo consisted of the state of Texas in white with a yellow star marking the location of the city of Dallas.
 Originally, Hunt chose Columbia blue and orange for the Texans' uniforms, but Bud Adams chose Columbia blue and scarlet for his Houston Oilers franchise.
-Hunt reverted to red and gold for the Texans' uniforms, which even after the team relocated to Kansas City, remain as the franchise's colors to this day.
+Hunt reverted to red and gold for the Texans' uniforms, which even after the team moved to Kansas City, remain as the franchise's colors to this day.

 The state of Texas on the team's helmet was replaced by an arrowhead design originally sketched by Lamar Hunt on a napkin.
 Hunt's inspiration for the interlocking "KC" design was the "SF" inside of an oval on the San Francisco 49ers helmets.
 Unlike the 49ers' logo, Kansas City's overlapping initials appear inside a white arrowhead instead of an oval and are surrounded by a thin black outline.
 From 1960 to 1973, the Chiefs had grey facemask bars on their helmets, but changed to white facemasks in 1974, making them one of the first teams (alongside the San Diego Chargers, who introduced a yellow facemask that same year) in the NFL to use a non-gray facemask.

-The Chiefs' uniform design has essentially remained the same throughout the club's history.
+The Chiefs' uniform design has essentially remained the same throughout the club's history with only four minor changes occurring.
 It consists of a red helmet, and either red or white jerseys with the opposite color numbers and names.
 White pants were used with both jerseys from 1960 to 1967, and 1989 to 1999.
 Beginning in 2009, during the Pioli/Haley era, the team has alternated between white and red pants for road games during the season.
-Prior to September 15, 2013, the Chiefs always wore white pants with their red jerseys.
+Until September 15, 2013, the Chiefs always wore white pants with their red jerseys.
 The Chiefs do not have an official alternate jersey, although unofficial alternate jerseys are sold for retail.